Proektsoftbg/Numerical/README.md

 * First derivative by Richardson extrapolation on a 2 node symetrical stencil

-## Extremum by golden section search
+## Optimization by golden section search method

 * Local minimum of a function
 * Local maximum of a function

-#bNumerical.Benchmark
+# Numerical.Benchmark

 The Numerical.Benchmark project provides a simple tool to test and compare different numerical methods.

-Some results are presented in the https://github.com/Proektsoftbg/Numerical/blob/main/Numerical.Benchmark/doc/ folder.
+Some results are presented in the [/Numerical.Benchmark/doc](https://github.com/Proektsoftbg/Numerical/blob/main/Numerical.Benchmark/doc) folder.